marinuslouw/exegetic-new-site/content/blog/2019-01-18-pg-loader-chameleon.md

 And when it does work, it's very exciting!
 You'll get an output in your terminal, showing the result.
 For example, in my case, to copy a table with 8 million records from a MySQL to a PotgreSQL on a remote serve took about 6 minutes.

-So, we copied a table from MySQL to PostgreSQL (and pgload will definitely come into it's own hen migrating a whole database, which we didn't do here). but, what about a continuous replication from MySQL to PostgreSQL.
+So, we copied a table from MySQL to PostgreSQL (and pgloader will definitely come into it's own when migrating a whole database, which we didn't do here).
+But, what about a continuous replication from MySQL to PostgreSQL?

 Step up pg_chameleon!